vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/pixel-apps/vtex-bazaarvoice.md

 This is a Bazaarvoice first party integration app that is responsible for showing the components related to Bazaarvoice Reviews in your store.

-:loudspeaker: **Disclaimer:** Don't fork this project; use, contribute, or open issue with your feature request.
+📢 **Disclaimer:** Don't fork this project; use, contribute, or open issue with your feature request.

 ## Release schedule